-- · That every learner feels safe and included.

-- the weaker learner.

-- enjoyment and satisfaction.
+- That every learner feels safe and included. - To use positive reinforcement praise the good and the weaker learner. - Be a role model. - Put emphasis on participation, performance, enjoyment and satisfaction.

-Remember:
+Remember

-- · Activities and games must be adapted according to the level of development of the child. - Do not only compare learners. - Enable all learners to succeed. - · Give each individual maximum opportunity to practice the skill. - · Modify the rules of games so that they are easily understood, and learners can participate successfully. - Include simple small-sided situations giving children one or two decision-making options. - These experiences can later be transferred and applied in more demanding situations.
+- Activities and games must be adapted according to the level of development of the child. - Do not only compare learners. - · Enable all learners to succeed. - Give each individual maximum opportunity to practice the skill. - Modify the rules of games so that they are easily understood, and learners can participate successfully. - Include simple small-sided situations giving children one or two decision-making options. - These experiences can later be transferred and applied in more demanding situations.